Colorado School of Mines is glad to have you as a partner in keeping our community safe and enjoyable.

 The Campus Security and Fire Safety Report is designed to inform you of Colorado School of Mines’s campus crime and fire statistics and related safety and security information.
 The Mines Police and Campus Administration are committed to making the Colorado School of Mines campus the safest campus in Colorado.
-For a printable PDF version, download the Campus Security and Fire Safety Report.
-Updated: September 23, 2019
+For a printable PDF version, download the 2019 Annual Safety-Updated 10.3.19

 What are the Requirements of the Clery act

 This federal law requires all universities that receive Title IV student financial assistance programs to comply with a variety of different requirements regarding campus safety.
 Some of which are to:

 - Collect, report, and disseminate crime data for certain crimes in a specified geographical area.

 - Prepare and distribute an annual security report.

 - Issue timely warnings and emergency notifications to the campus community.